-- CoCs are issued automatically when research is conducted or supported by NIH and falls within the scope of the NIH policy. - CoCs are issued automatically when research is conducted or supported by the CDC and involves the collection of identifiable, sensitive information. - CoCs are issued automatically when research is funded by the FDA in whole or in part and involves the collection or use of identifiable, sensitive information as defined in 42 U.S.C.
-241(d). - Research that is not supported by NIH, CDC, or FDA may still benefit from the protections afforded by CoCs through successful application to the NIH, FDA, HRSA, SAMHSA, or other authorized Federal agencies or departments.
+- CoCs are issued automatically when research is conducted or supported by NIH and falls within the scope of the NIH policy. - CoCs are issued automatically when research is conducted or supported by the CDC and involves the collection of identifiable, sensitive information. - CoCs are issued automatically when research is conducted or supported by BARDA and falls within the scope of the BARDA policy. - CoCs are issued automatically when research is conducted or supported by HRSA and falls within the scope of the HRSA policy. - CoCs are issued automatically when research is funded by the FDA in whole or in part and involves the collection or use of identifiable, sensitive information as defined in 42 U.S.C.
+241(d). - Other agencies like SAMHSA and IHS still require a CoC application for research that they fund.
+NIH maintains a list of CoC Coordinators and Contact Information for Non-NIH HHS Agencies that Issue Certificates. - Research that is not supported by NIH, CDC, BARDA, HRSA, SAMHSA, IHS, or FDA may still benefit from the protections afforded by CoCs through successful application to the NIH, FDA, or other authorized Federal agencies or departments.

 Additional information about CoCs and the application process for research not covered by the NIH policy is available on the NIH CoC Website.
+Information about discretionary CoC's issued by FDA is available in the FDA guidance document: Certificates of Confidentiality.